shafiswapnil/firebase-chatapp/README.md

 **Making this app only to see how Firebase works.
 Link to [tutorial.](https://www.youtube.com/watch?v=zQyrwxMPm88)**

+Also, I didn't hosted it in web.
+Because I had some troubles hiding firebase configs in `.env` file and needed Blaze billing plan on Firebase Console.
+You can only able to see codes that makes Chatapp working in `App.js` file.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).